Microsoft-managed Conditional Access policies

 What if I use a different solution for multifactor authentication?

-Multifactor authentication completed via federation or the recently announced external authentication methods satisfies the requirements of the managed policy.
+Multifactor authentication using external authentication methods satisfies the MFA requirements of Microsoft-managed policies.